TonyStark679/Enhanced-Virtuality/README.md

 Qwen is E.V.'s local AI engine.

-E.V. runs a compatible Qwen GGUF model locally through "llama-cli".
+E.V. runs a compatible Qwen GGUF model locally through:

+llama-cli

 Because the model runs directly on the device, Qwen mode can operate without an internet connection.